matsek/springboot-rest-sample/README.md

 We have also added some simple tests for the Hospital controller and service.

 1. Test to run the testsuites in the project

+## Step 3 ##

+### Introduce DTOs ###
+We don't want to expose database entities in the API-layer.
+This we solve by introducing DTOs.

+Here we will use a mapper tool called MapStruct that maps between entities and DTOs.